19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Elves.md

 # Subcultures Lore

-*Elves are believed to be the first, and by far oldest, [Ancestry](../Ancestry.md) in Mithrinia.
-They have more varied cultures than the younger and shorter lived [Humans](Humans.md) and Animalfolk.
-They are no hard mechanical differences between subcultures.
-The difference is just the predominant cultural and societal behaviors of that subculture.*
+*Elves are the longest living [Ancestry](../Ancestry.md) in Mithrinia.
+There are a wide variety of subcultures of elf across, but there are three primary categories.*

 ## Forest Elf (Sylvan)